Undergraduate Study at UW–Madison

 Credits earned through UW–Madison study abroad programs are considered "residence credits."
 Credits and grades will be posted on the UW–Madison transcript.
 In general, credits earned abroad can count toward fulfilling college and major requirements in any UW–Madison school or college.
 Seniors who complete their major and degree requirements while abroad on a UW–Madison program may graduate at the end of their study abroad program.

 Each study program has its own eligibility requirements.
-Opportunities are available to students at all academic levels and for a range of program durations.
+Opportunities are available to students at all academic levels and for a range of program durations from one week to one year.
 Interested students benefit by talking with their academic advisor early in their academic career about how study abroad can fit into their academic plan.

 All programs are developed as cost-effectively as possible, recognizing the financial concerns of students.
 Overall the cost of study abroad includes items that students would have to pay for whether they were at home or abroad: academic fees, room and board, health insurance, and everyday living expenses such as telephone, local transportation, books, and supplies.